JustasB/SwarmSight/MotionAnalysis.md

 # Educational Materials and Examples

 A sample video with example analysis and a presentation with examples of how the activity data could be used is located in the [Examples folder](https://github.com/JustasB/SwarmSight/tree/master/Examples/Motion%20Analysis)

+# Citation

+When using SwarmSight in your research, please cite the following publication: [J Birgiolas, CM Jernigan, BH Smith, SM Crook, SwarmSight: Measuring the temporal progression of animal group activity levels from natural-scene and laboratory videos, Behavior Research Methods, 1-12](http://link.springer.com/article/10.3758/s13428-016-0732-2)